Top 7 Cloud-Based Payroll Software Solutions

 How does Iris Staffology compare to its competitors?

-In an industry that largely operates on a quoted basis, Iris Staffology's pricing is very straightforward, which is incredibly useful for small businesses with a limited budget and wanting to move forward fast, without going through a demo request (though the provider also offers this).
+In an industry that largely operates on a quoted basis, our research found Iris Staffology's payroll software pricing to be very straightforward, which is incredibly useful for small businesses with a limited budget and wanting to move forward fast, without going through a demo request (though the provider also offers this).
 This makes Iris Staffology more transparent than Frontier and Moorepay, which only provide pricing through a requested quote, and helped it shine brighter among the providers our experts tested.

 It packs more accounting and HR integrations than any of the providers we researched (seven and five, respectively) – which allows it to work alongside more programs than ADP (three and three) or MHR (one and three).
 This benefits businesses owners who want to keep their current accounting or HR software and integrate them with Iris Staffology.